-John J. Atallah is an associate with Foley & Lardner LLP, where he has litigated cases in both state and federal courts and represented clients in a variety of fraud, misappropriation, and breach-of-contract disputes.
-Mr. Atallah has experience in litigating complex commercial and contractual matters on behalf of manufacturers, research institutions, health care plan providers, insurance brokers, financial institutions, and local government agencies.
-His robust pro bono practice has included the representation of clients in connection with disability rights and immigration matters, including asylum appeals and applications for legal permanent residence.
-Mr. Atallah is a member of the firm’s Business Litigation & Dispute Resolution Practice.
+John J. Atallah is senior counsel with Foley & Lardner LLP, where he has litigated cases in both state and federal courts across the country and represented clients in a variety of consumer protection, fraud, misappropriation, and breach-of-contract disputes.
+John has substantial experience litigating claims under and counseling clients regarding compliance with the Fair Credit Reporting Act and other federal and state unfair trade practice and consumer protection laws.
+He regularly handles complex commercial and class action litigation matters on behalf of consumer reporting agencies, insurance brokers, manufacturers, research institutions, health care plan providers, financial institutions, and local government agencies, among other clients.
+John is a member of the firm’s Business Litigation & Dispute Resolution Practice.

-Mr. Atallah was a summer associate with Foley in 2012.
-He also worked as a legal specialist for the U.S. Department of Transportation’s Surface Transportation Board, as a legislative assistant for Wheat Government Relations in Washington, D.C., and as an intern for the United States Senate.
-Before beginning his legal career, Mr. Atallah was an IT systems administrator for a medical services provider, and has substantial experience in building and repairing enterprise computer systems, as well as in resolving software-related issues.
+John was a summer associate with Foley in 2012.
+He previously worked as a legal specialist for the U.S. Department of Transportation’s Surface Transportation Board, as a legislative assistant for Wheat Government Relations in Washington, D.C., and as an intern for the United States Senate.
+Before beginning his legal career, John was an IT systems administrator for a medical services provider, and has substantial experience in building and repairing enterprise computer systems.

-Mr. Atallah earned his law degree from Columbia Law School (J.D., 2013), where he was a Harlan Fiske Stone scholar and the managing editor of the Columbia Science and Technology Law Review.
-He graduated magna cum laude from University of California, Riverside in 2009 with a B.A. in political science and international relations, and a minor in English.
+John earned his law degree from Columbia Law School (J.D., 2013), where he was a Harlan Fiske Stone scholar and the managing editor of the Columbia Science and Technology Law Review.
+He graduated magna cum laude as a member of Phi Beta Kappa from University of California, Riverside in 2009 with a B.A. in political science and international relations, and a minor in English.

 John is admitted to the California Bar and the United States District Courts for the Central and Northern Districts of California, as well as the Eastern District of Michigan.
 He is an active member of the Association of Business and Trial Lawyers (ABTL).